lukaskondmann/DENETHOR/readme.md

 ![](sample.gif)

-If you use this dataset, please cite:
+If you use this dataset, please cite our [paper](https://openreview.net/forum?id=uUa4jNMLjrL):

 ```
 @article{kondmann2021denethor,